Creating an AWS Hosted VIF for an MVE with Fortinet SD-WAN

 By default this is 64512.

-The neighbor is configured but we need to add the BGP Auth information.
+The neighbor is configured but you need to add the BGP Auth information.
 The web interface does not let you define this and you need to use the command line to add the BGP details.

 SSH to the MVE instance using your private key file.